Aljonex/Dendron/notes/Training.Tut6-8.md

 - *What SQL binding is and how to use it in HQL*<br>
 SQL binding is a way to dynamically inject a variable into an HQL query (it is referred to as a *bind variable*), the named placeholder is preceded by a colon and the actual value is substitued at runtime using the `setParameter()` method, without binding we have String concatenation like this (less readable):<br>
 `String hql = "from Student student where student.studentName = '" + studentName+ "'";`<br>
-You can have named parameter binding or positional parameter (ignore the second as is less common and less user friendly)
+You can have named parameter binding or positional parameter (ignore the positional as is less common and less user friendly)
 ```Java
 String hql = "from Student student where student.rollNumber= :rollNumber";
 Query query = session.createQuery(hql);